mikestagney/cinema-room-rest-service/README.md

 ### How to Run

+To get a JSON of all the available seats, send a GET request to the /seats endpoint.

+To purchase a ticket, send a POST request to the /purchase endpoint with a JSON in the response body containing row and number.

+To refund a purchased ticket, send a POST request to the /return endpoint with the token in the response body in JSON format.

+To get sales information, send a POST request to the /stats endpoint with the password in the query parameters.

 ### Sample input and output:

 All input and output is with HTTP requests and responses (screen shots to come)